Powerplant and ancillaries

 As luck would have it, my wife didn't sound too keen on a carburetor engine after all given her desire to have a fuel-efficient day driver.
 So out came the plans for an EFI upgrade, staying true to the BMW badge at the same time.

 The majority of the parts come straight off the later e30 318i: air intake, fuel rail, in tank fuel pump, etcetera.
 The throttle body off the 325is the 318 injectors were replaced will higher flow ones.
 Fuel and ignition control will be managed by the MegasquirtMS3 with a MS3X expansion board.
 Update: The MS3X had some issues so after reloading firmware a few times I called it a day and ordered a MS2 and a EDIS module and coilpack, which in hindsight, I should have done in the first place!

-The hardest part of this upgrade is finding a suitable place for all the components, the first major decision is where to put the battery?
-The battery tray position will be needed to make space for the new air intake so it's either the trunk or under the rear seat.
-The trunk is easier but I want the space so back seat it is.
+The hardest part of this upgrade is finding a suitable place for all the components, the first major decision was where to put the battery?
+The battery tray position was needed to make space for the new air intake so it's either the trunk or under the rear seat.
+The trunk is easier but I wanted the space so back seat it was.
 I've opted to install to smaller Odyssey AGM batteries as although there is plenty of space, it's not a particularly useful shape!

-Next is positioning the ECU and relay board for the fuel pump, injectors and cooling fan.
+Next was positioning the ECU and relay board for the fuel pump, injectors and cooling fan.
 I opted for under the passenger seat with easy access to plug in the laptop.